 The Esaksoni Crisis and Referral Phone Line is available toll free 24/7 to Mi’kmaq across the province.
 They also provides online support through the Eskasoni Crisis Worker Facebook account.
 The line was created in 2009 as a response to a series of suicides and drug related deaths and are services of Eskasoni Mental Health.

 TBD, Cape Breton, NS

 On June 1, 2020 Karen Bernard was hired as the Director for the Jane Paul Indigenous Women’s Resource Centre and is currently in the process of re-opening the centre with a new outlook of having a few extra staff available to support the clientele that will be accessing the centre.
-We now have adequate office furniture available for the new staff to work from with opening date approximately around the middle to end of July.
-We are working to build capacity to move toward prevention and not only sexual violence or human trafficking, by means of supporting initiatives that are brought forward by clients, community or service providers, while creating programming activities for the women and 2SLGBTAAIA people in the community.
+They now have adequate office furniture available for the new staff to work from with opening date approximately around the middle to end of July.
+They are working to build capacity to move toward prevention and not only sexual violence or human trafficking, by means of supporting initiatives that are brought forward by clients, community or service providers, while creating programming activities for the women and 2SLGBTAAIA people in the community.